 - There’s something else you’d rather be doing.
 You’re in it to win it…just not at your day job.
 You knock work out fast so you can spend more time elsewhere.

 - You crave control.
 Sure, you’d like to be more productive, but what you’re really after here is controlling your time as much as possible.

 - You’d like relief.
 Your work day feels something like drowning and if someone could just throw you a life ring, that’d be great.

 I don’t think many of these reasons, these whys, are inherently awful, but a lot of them look like they have bad side effects.
-For example, a fiery burnout seems imminent with the first two whys.
+For example, burnout seems imminent with the first two whys.
 And the third and fourth?
 They don’t necessarily lead to better work, just to treading water.